back-jond1992/NC-News/README.md

 # Jack's NC News

 Jack' NC news is a basic API for the purpose of accessing application data programmatically.
-This project is designed to mimic mimic the building of a real world backend service (such as reddit).
+This project is designed to mimic the building of a real world backend service (such as reddit).

 Jack's NC news allows users to make GET, PATCH, POST and DELETE requests to the server.